top of page

 Persian cuisine is abundant with lovely stews, an extension of the Persian love of soup.
 This stew is from northern Iran, the province of Gilan, and is characterized by the cooking style in the region.
-This includes the use of sour orange juice, verjuice or lime juice, and the abundant use of herbs, more than in other parts of the country.
+This includes the use of sour orange juice, verjuice, or lime juice, as well as the abundant use of herbs, more than in other parts of the country.

-Verjuice is a French seasoning, the juice from unripe grapes.
-It is usually a light yellow liquid that is quite easily available internationally, but hard to find if at all in India.
+Verjuice is a French seasoning made from unripe grape juice.
+It is usually a light yellow liquid that is quite easily available internationally but hard to find, if at all, in India.
 It has a naturally tart flavour that is more rounded than lime juice, which is a good substitute.

 This stew reflects this in its luxurious flavours.
-The lovely scent of saffron is accompanied by aromatic herbs and turmeric.
-The chickpeas add a lovely nuttiness and bite and the soft chicken has absorbed all the flavours.
-This is a lovely stew, with soft, rounded flavours and one that you will go back for seconds.
+Aromatic herbs and turmeric accompany the lovely scent of saffron.
+The chickpeas add a lovely nuttiness and bite, and the soft chicken has absorbed all the flavours.
+This is a lovely stew with soft, rounded flavours, and you will go back for seconds.

 This is a beautiful book packed with most of the well-known Persian recipes.
-The instructions are simple and you are guaranteed to fall in love with the tahdig once you master this art.
-I recommend this book to anyone who is looking for a great starter book on Persian cuisine.
-For more recipes from this cookbook click here.
+The instructions are simple, and you are guaranteed to fall in love with the tahdig once you master this art.
+I recommend this book to anyone looking for a great starter on Persian cuisine.
+For more recipes from this cookbook, click here.

 Ingredients: